Downsizing Retirees can Live Large in Small Homes

 Whether you like a ranch, cottage or modern-style home, all energy efficient Mighty Small Homes include a custom floor that can meet your needs for today and tomorrow.

-Whether you want to build on an infill lot, on a lakefront or as an accessory dwelling unit (ADU), we can help you choose a model right for you.
+Whether you want to build on an infill lot, on a lakefront or as an accessory dwelling unit (ADU), we can help you choose a small house kit that’s right for you.
 Contact us.